sushrutb/website/source/_posts/2019-05-08-week-3-think-again-how-to-understand-arguments.md

 * Is trying to be valid.

 > An argument is valid if and only if it is not possible that all the premises are true and conclusion is false.

+##### Valid Arguments
+* Not all premises need to be true.
+* Validity is technical term and valid argument is not necessarily a good argument.
+* Not based on what is true, but what can be true when determining validity of an argument.
+* Validity is a necessary condition __not__ sufficient.

+> An argument is sound if and only if _all_ of its premises are true and it is valid.
+#### Soundness
+* Conclusion has to be true.